 - (vi) At the conclusion of the investigation, the Investigator will prepare a written confidential investigation Report that expresses an opinion as to whether or not, on a balance of probabilities (i.e. more likely than not), the Respondent has committed an act of Sexualized Violence against the Survivor/Victim and provide reasons for the opinion.
-Reasons will include opinions on credibility, a description of what information for consideration was accepted and was not, and a weighing of that information. - (vii) 10.9 (vii) The Investigator will send the confidential investigation Report, which may be partially redacted to address any Confidentiality concerns, to the Sexual Health and Safety Officer to send to the Survivor/Victim and to the Respondent.
+Reasons will include opinions on credibility, a description of what information for consideration was accepted and was not, and a weighing of that information. - (vii) 10.9 The Investigator will send the confidential investigation Report, which may be partially redacted to address any Confidentiality concerns, to the Sexualized Violence Prevention and Response Officer to send to the Survivor/Victim and to the Respondent.
 When sending the Report, the Survivor/Victim and Respondent will be advised of available resources.
-The Survivor/Victim and Respondent will have a maximum of seven (7) business days to provide written comments on the Report. - (vii)(viii) The Sexual Health and Safety Officer, will then give a copy of these materials to the Sexualized Violence Outcomes Panel where the Survivor/Victim and Respondents are students and to the Equity Officer and/or the Vice-President where either the Survivor/Victim or Respondent is an employee.
+The Survivor/Victim and Respondent will have a maximum of seven (7) business days to provide written comments on the Report. - (viii) The Sexualized Violence Prevention and Response Officer, will then give a copy of these materials to the Sexualized Violence Outcomes Panel where the Survivor/Victim and Respondents are students and to the Equity Officer and/or the Vice-President where either the Survivor/Victim or Respondent is an employee.